• Home

 Students will learn the basic concepts behind major machine learning algorithms, the essential steps for creating a typical machine learning model, the strengths and weaknesses of different algorithms, and the model evaluation using different performance metrics.
 Eventually students will be able to build a prediction model by machine learning algorithm using Python language.
 The differences between Java and Python will be reviewed.
 The common problems in practical machine learning exercises and their solutions also will be discussed.

-Python (scikit-learn, pandas), Jupyter Notebook, EdStem
+Analytics Tools: Python (scikit-learn, pandas), Jupyter Notebook

 DATA 430: Data Engineering Technologies